day8/re-frame/docs/API.md

 Orientation:
   1. The API is provided by [re-frame.core](/src/re_frame/core.cljc) which means:
-     - you should probably browse this namespace sometime
+     - it will be worth your while to browse this namespace sometime
-     - to use re-frame, you'll have to `require` it
+     - to use re-frame, you'll need to `require` it
   2. The API is small.
-Writing an app, you'll use less than 10 API functions.
+Writing an app, you'll be using less than 10 API functions.
 Maybe just 5.
-  3. There's no auto-generated docs [because of this problem](/src/re_frame/core.cljc#L23-L36)
-  4. But below are links to the doc strings of often-used API functions.
+  3. There's no auto-generated docs [because of this problem](/src/re_frame/core.cljc#L23-L36) but the links below take you to the doc strings of often-used API functions.

 ## Doc Strings For API Functions